 Figure 6.
-The measured and the fitted Cr data at different Froude Number
+The measured and the fitted CR data at different Froude Number

 The best shape

 If the graphs provided so far can help us predict the resistance of the ship to be drawn, nothing can tell us about the best form of the Serie.
 To obtain this indication, it’s necessary to compare hulls of the same volume moving at the same speed, regardless of their length, that’s to say with the same Froude volumetric number.
 For a 10000 m3 volume ship, the region of the plane in which the slope becomes flat gives us the best form coefficient, and therefore the best L/V1/3 will be greater than 6 and the best B/T will be smaller than 4, as can be seen in Figure 7, where are shown the total resistance results of a 10000 m3 volume ship, at 20 and 22 knots speed.